KuekenPartei/party-contracts/README.md

 ![](https://github.com/KuekenPartei/party-contracts/blob/master/doc/ClassDiagram-publishing.png)

+For each party part there is simple blog created which is the official publishing platform, as it is reliable, transparent, safe and uncensorable.

 The basic contracts.

 ![](https://github.com/KuekenPartei/party-contracts/blob/master/doc/ClassDiagram-basics.png)

- find more documentation at [doc](https://github.com/KuekenPartei/party-contracts/blob/master/doc/)
+ Find more documentation at [doc](https://github.com/KuekenPartei/party-contracts/blob/master/doc/)

+ Find out more about the KUEKEN (http://kueken-partei.de/) it's only german by now.